itayperl/aa2mp3/README.md

 - Wine
 - mingw32 cross compiler
 - libav (for avconv)
-- AudibleManager (running under wine), configured with your Audible account
+- AudibleManager (running under wine).
+You must log in once through AudibleManager, either by 'Activate' or via the 'Podcast' section.

 Setup
 -----